syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 | ComboBox | The symbol filter is visually represented in a combo box.  |
 | List | The symbol filter are visually represented in a listview |

 In `List` display mode,  the filters will be added in the list view only when you set the [IsChecked](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolFilterProvider.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolFilterProvider_IsChecked) property of the `SymbolFilterProvider` to `true.` You can dynamically add or remove the filter from the list view, by clicking the **more shapes** option and checked or unchecked the filter to add or remove that filter from the list view.
-Checkmarks indicate the filters added to the List.
+Check marks indicate the filters added to the List.

 [View Sample in GitHub](https://github.com/SyncfusionExamples/WPF-Diagram-Examples/tree/master/Samples/Stencil/Stencil_ListView)